BettyAtt/pands-project2021/README.md

 [10] pandas.pydata.org "Pandas .DataFrame.value_counts" Available: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.value_counts.html [Accessed 20 April 2021].
 [11] pydata.org "Pandas pivot_table" Available: https://pandas.pydata.org/docs/reference/api/pandas.pivot_table.html [Accessed 21 April 2021].

-# Section 3 Visualising the Data
+# 4 Visualising the Data
 I chose to use the Python library Seaborn which builds upon Matplotlib to create high quality statistical graphics [1].
 Seaborn.pydata.org has extensive information on how to create plots to show relational, distributional, categorical, and regression with customisation of plot types, layout and colour and grid options.

-# 3.1.1 Histograms of the Variables
+# 4.1.1 Histograms of the Variables

 The first step is to create histograms of the variables (sepal length, sepal width, petal length, petal width).
 ``sns.displot`` the first step is to call seaborn and specify plot chosen as histogram ``.displot()``.